solid-contrib/conformance-test-harness/SECURITY.md

 # Reporting a vulnerability

-If you discover a vulnerability in our code, or experience a bug related to security, please report it as an [issue](https://github.com/solid-contrib/conformance-test-harness/issues).
+If you discover a vulnerability in our code, or experience a bug related to security, please report it following the instructions provided on
+[Inrupt’s security page](https://inrupt.com/security/) (as the original contributor of this code).